InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

    * If you are asked to 'Commit directly' vs 'Create a new branch', see [branching details](#use-branches-when-creating-new-patterns) below.
 5. Propose this new file and then also create a Pull Request (PR)

-Your done!
+You're done!
 This creates a separate branch and creates a Pull Request (PR) all in one fell swoop!
 PR's are the mechanism we use for our Review process.
 See next steps in [Interacting with Pattern Reviews](#c-interacting-with-patterns-reviews).

 ## Use Branches When Creating New Patterns